 Not needing to wash your heavy duvet every time you have a spill or even because you sweat a lot and need to freshen it up is a wonderful thing when you have a cover.
 However, if it is a hassle to wash and can’t be dried in a dryer, then the convenience factor is rather nullified.

 All duvet covers can be washed in a machine these days, though the settings will vary according to the material.
 Drying in a machine is another story.
 Many need to be air-dried and can take quite a while to finally dry.
 Others can be tumble dried, though eventually, they will lose their waterproof capabilities.

 Since the prices can range from under £12 to over £40, my advice is to decide on what you can afford and spend to that limit.

 On the lower end, you may have a product that seems to work exactly as advertised, but the question is for how long.

 The less you spend the less you get.
 Though, if you are restricted by your budget then it is nice to know there are cheap options, just don’t expect to have all of your needs met.

 Q: Do you need to place a duvet protector inside another cover?

 A: In some cases, yes.
 Particularly with the older and 100% waterproof protectors.
-Lately, there are some that have quite comfortable material on the exterior so a cover is not necessarily needed.
-Those usually are water resistant and are not totally waterproof.
+Lately, some have quite comfortable material on the exterior so a cover is not necessarily needed.
+Those usually are water-resistant and are not waterproof.
 The waterproof ones can have a slick exterior in which case they would be uncomfortable to use without one.

 Q: How long do duvet protectors last?

 A: Unfortunately, they may not last very long.
 Two years is likely the longest you could still expect to have a waterproof experience.
 Generally, the lifespan is even shorter than that.
-The material has a tendency to develop cracks after numerous washings.
+The material tends to develop cracks after numerous washings.
 This allows some liquid to enter and wet the duvet.